UNFmontreal/Dcm2Bids/docs/how-to/use-advanced-commands.md

-# How to use advanced commands and configuration
+# How to use advanced configuration

 These optional configurations could be insert in the configuration file at the same level as the `"descriptions"` entry.